Buying the Best Lightbulbs

-Discover all you need to know about the types of bulbs we offer, plus which switches and dimmers are available in our collection.
+Discover all you need to know about the types of bulbs we offer, plus which lighting accessories are available in our collection

-LED bulbs that you control remotely from your smart device.
+LED bulbs that you control remotely from your smart device through wifi or bluetooth.
 You can set timers, turn your lights on and off and with some bulbs, create the perfect lighting level and colours to suit your mood.
+A number of smart bulbs can also be controlled with your voice, working with products such as Alexa, Google Assistant and Apple HomeKit devices for hands-free voice control.

 Bulbs and cap types